gopherjs/jquery/README.md

 ### Status

-The normal DOM Api and Ajax functions are in place, still on the Todo List are:
+The normal DOM / Ajax / Deferreds Api is done and can be considered stable.

-- Promises/Deferreds
-- More Docs
+Please look up the test.go file in the test folder to see how it works.